 BEFORE EACH WALK:

-- Print out sign-up sheets
+- Print out sign-in sheets

 - It may be appropriate (or even necessary) to notify someone in advance about WPMC’s plans to use a particular park.